Greek Myth Re-Tellings I Want to Read

 A classic story of girl meets boy, except this is a re-telling of Ovid’s Metamorphosis.
 A fluid LGBT story of mythology.

 A story of a woman, who like the famous Helen, started a war.
 This is a re-telling of another woman, who has dreams of an adventurer who fled the city of Troy during the war, and who is in a power struggle against her father.

-A re-telling of Theseus, on his journey to become the rightful heir of Athens.
+A re-telling of Theseus, on his journey to becoming the rightful heir of Athens.
 Re-creating the famous myths, like the slaying of the minotaur, this is an adventurous re-telling of one of the most popular characters in greek mythology.

 A look at the women in the midst of the Trojan War.
 Not the great queens and seers, like A Thousand Ships by Natalie Haynes, but the Trojan women of the city.

 Another re-telling of the great Achilles during the Trojan wars.
-Mixed with famous characters from Odysseus, Hector and Hecuba, among others.
+Mixed with famous characters from Odysseus, Hector, and Hecuba, among others.

 Do you have any other Greek Myth re-tellings suggestions for me?
 Let me know in the comments below.